Kings of Dominia

 Gameplay

-Cannons and activating them
+Cannons and their activation

 UI overview